Erdal-42/CPP-Module-02/README.md

-In this module I had to demonstrate polymorphism, operator overloading and Orthodox Canonical class formations in C++.
+In this module I had to demonstrate polymorphism, operator overloading and Orthodox Canonical class formations in C++98.
 I had to structure my files as header files and source files.

 **TASKS**